tjormola/delightful/README.txt

    All widgets except the Date and time widget can use icons.
 Using of icons is not required, but highly recommended.
 See the section about themeing for more info.
-On Debian/Ubuntu systems you can install the package gnome-icon-theme in order to get the common icons installed and additionally the package sensors-applet if you're planning to use the CPU or Memory widgets and the package libgweather-common if you're planning to use the Weather widget.
+On Debian/Ubuntu systems you can install the packages gnome-icon-theme gnome-icon-theme-full adwaita-icon-theme-full in order to get the common icons installed and additionally the package sensors-applet if you're planning to use the CPU or Memory widgets and the packages libmateweather-common if you're planning to use the Weather widget.

    IMAP widget requires [17]imap.lua.
 A tested and found-to-be-working version of imap.lua is provided in under the submodules/imap directory of the Delightful Git tree.
 See the downloading and install sections below for more information about the bundled imap.lua. imap.lua requires [18]LuaSocket and [19]LuaSec.
-On Debian/Ubuntu systems you can install the packages liblua5.1-socket2 and liblua5.1-sec1 in order to get LuaSocket and LuaSec installed.
+On Debian/Ubuntu systems you can install the packages lua-socket and lua-sec in order to get LuaSocket and LuaSec installed.

    Weather widget requires [20]Lua weather library and [21]Lua METAR parser.
 A tested and found-to-be-working versions of these modules are